toniskobic/webdp-assignment-4/README.md

 # WebDP Assignment 4

 WebDP Assignment 4 is a PHP web application made as part of a college assignment.
-This assignment is the fourth of four assignments made as part of the faculty undergraudate studies course "Web Design and Programming".
+This assignment is the fourth of four assignments made as part of the faculty undergraduate studies course "Web Design and Programming".
 Website is implemented using the [BEM (Block, Element, Modifer)](https://en.bem.info/methodology/) methodology.

 Web application uses MySQL for data management.
 JavaScript is used for the purpose of making asynchronous HTTP requests with XMLHttpRequest objects.